 Fully nude, everything showing, but not necessarily close up shots.
-Additionally, if you are comfortable being nude as long as you cannot be recognized, let the photographer know, things can be done to hide your identity, such as wearing a mask or having your face not be in the shot.
+Additionally, if you are comfortable being nude as long as you cannot be recognized, let the photographer know, things can be done to hide your identity, such as wearing a mask or not having your face in the shot.
 Example: bodyscapes are very close up parts of you, and doesn’t necessary need to have your face in the shot, but still need you to be nude/ implied, and can depict intimate parts such as breasts or crotch.

 NUDITY WITH IDENTITY HIDDEN

 This is an example of how a model can pose nude without her identity being known.
-Additionally it can be part or all of the body without the face showing.
+Additionally, it can be part or all of the body without the face showing.

-This is either fully nude or partially nude, but the important difference is that the important parts (nipples, or crotches) are strategically covered.
+This is either fully nude or partially nude, but the important difference is that the important parts (nipples, or crotch) are strategically covered.
 It gives the impression that the model is nude without showing the naughty bits.
 Note, showing the butt and butt crack is still considered implied, it only becomes nudity when the butt is spread showing the anus.
 If you say that you are OK with implied, the photographer will assume butt and butt crack are OK, unless you specifically state otherwise.

 This is considered the sensual and vanilla side of kinky.
 There is likely to be a pair of hand cuffs, manacles or something else used to restrain you, or other items used as a prop.
 Possibly a blindfold, ball gag, crop, whip or other such props will be used.
 Light bondage does not automatically mean nudity or anything else, those are details to be discussed and agreed upon in advance.
 It is absolutely possible to do bondage shoots while fully dressed.
 The key difference here is that the overall feel is sensual and lighthearted, rather than hard core and overtly sexual.
-Please also keep in mind the the definition here is a matter of perspective and your and the photographer’s definition might differ.
+Please also keep in mind the the definition here is a matter of personal perspective and your and the photographer’s definition might differ.
 Communicate openly and feel free to express your limits.

 This is where being tied up with rope causes you to leave the ground (suspended).
 Although it is possible to do suspension work having never been roped before, it is highly recommended that, at least for your first time working with rope, that you stay on the ground.
 If you do, decide to do suspension, please make sure your rigger is experienced and you have had a discussion before hand and agree about what you can handle and would like to do.